GSA/fedramp-automation/src/validations/constraints/STYLE.md

 ID: `fcsr-10`

-Formal Name: Constraints Have Remarks for Requirements Overly Complex Descriptions
+Formal Name: Constraint Has a Remark when Overly Complex

 State: Recommended